 The TMEP provides trademark examining attorneys in the USPTO, trademark applicants, and attorneys and representatives for trademark applicants with a reference work on the current law, practices, and procedures relative to prosecution of applications to register marks in the USPTO.
 The TMEP contains guidelines for examining attorneys and outlines the procedures that examining attorneys are required or authorized to follow in the examination of trademark applications.

-Note: The current version of the TMEP is July 2021.
-Since October 2012, the TMEP has been identified by the month and year in which it is issued.
+Note: Since October 2012, the TMEP has been identified by the month and year in which it is issued.
+The current version of the TMEP is July 2022.
+Read the outline highlighting some of the clarifications and changes set forth in the July 2022 version.

 Zipped PDF and HTML files and archived copies of prior versions of the TMEP, beginning with the 4th edition, are available at TMEP files and archives.